A common cruise dilemma when planning a cruise to Italy is how much time you need to see Rome before or after your Mediterranean cruise.

 What are my other options for traveling between Civitavecchia port and Rome?

-To get to Rome-Fiumicino airport, Rome’s international airport, also known as Leonardo da Vinci International Airport, you will need to get the regional train.
-The Civitavecchia Express Train does not service the airport.
+To get to Rome-Fiumicino airport, Rome’s international airport, also known as Leonardo da Vinci International Airport, you must change to a different one at Rome Termini station.
+The Civitavecchia train does not service the airport.

-When you book a train ticket for a regional train from the station to the airport, choose the one offering a direct service in the quickest time.
+When you book a train ticket for a regional train from the station to the airport, choose the one offering a direct service.

 What are the Frecce trains in Italy?